jab0079/COMP4300-P1/README.md

 Testing -----------------------------------------------------------------------

-  The sample code can be ran using the executables in the bin/ directory by passing the path name as a command line argument.
+  The sample code can be ran using the executables in the bin/ directory by passing the path name as a command line argument and "N" or "P" to indicate not-pipelined or pipelined, respectively.
-	For example: "./pipeSim ../docs/lab3c.s"
+	For example: 	"./scoSim ../docs/lab4a.s N" or
+		   	"./scoSim ../docs/lab4c.s P"

   Below are explanations on the output that comes out of each executable.